 Our scheme stakeholders include teachers and students of 12,235 Government & Government-aided schools and Madrasahs, School Inspectors, 341 Blocks, 129 Municipalities, officers of the District Administration, peoples’ representatives who participated and contributed in different ways to make the scheme a grand success.
 Students’ records were entered on-line through portal by the schools, validated thereafter by Sub Inspectors of Schools, Additional District Inspectors / District Inspectors of Schools.
 BDOs performed the task of creating delivery points and tagging schools to finalise delivery point-wise requirement of Boys & Girls bicycles.
 Suppliers were given opportunity through portal to enter consignment details so that those can be tracked by the officials of State Government.
 Schools generated Distribution record from their individual log-in facility.
 Finally, the schools uploaded data like date of distribution, bi-cycle brand, Bi-cycle frame No. (Unique), particulars of student etc. District-wise, Block wise and individual student wise Distribution records were made available in the public domain on real time basis.

-Since 2015, more than 73 lakh students have received bicycles under the scheme.
-Around One Crore students are being covered.
+Since 2015, more than 1 crore students have received bicycles under this scheme.